TanUjNimkar/TanUjNimkar/README.md

 ## 📌 Featured Areas

 ### 🚀 CI/CD Automation
-Designing automated build, test, and deployment pipelines for faster and safer releases.
+Automating software delivery pipelines for faster and safer deployments.

 ### ☁️ Cloud Infrastructure
-Building scalable and reliable cloud environments using AWS best practices.
+Designing and managing scalable cloud environments on AWS.

 ### ☸️ Container Orchestration
-Deploying and managing containerized workloads with Docker and Kubernetes.
+Deploying and operating applications with Docker and Kubernetes.

-### 🛠 Infrastructure as Code
+### 🏗️ Infrastructure as Code
-Moving towards fully automated infrastructure provisioning and management.
+Building repeatable infrastructure using Terraform and automation tools.

 ---